 Indians are the largest buyers of gold, a high value yet unproductive asset.
 As the saying in the industry goes, “If India sneezes, the gold industry will catch a cold”.
 This article will highlight the benefits of investing in productive assets.

 Likewise, our domestic populace seems to dislike investment in equities, a highly productive investment.
-Buying stock in a high grade company buys you an asset that employs intelligent managers, thinkers and employees who’s main focus is to try and make their company productive.
+Buying stock in a high-grade company buys you an asset that employs intelligent managers, thinkers and employees who’s main focus is to try and make their company produces.
 The company strives to grow and produce more output than it has in prior times.
 The company pays dividends and reinvests profits to further grow the company.
-This asset – company stock – your investment, is productive.
-Unlike buying gold, you are buying into an asset that is actually growing!
+This asset – company stock - your investment, is productive.
+Unlike buying gold, you are buying an asset that is actually growing!

 Long term investment tenet: buy high quality stocks

-India is a long term growth story.
-Any long term thematic view of India as a investment destination will paint a similar picture, and this is a story we have heard a thousand times over: buy into high quality companies and sit on it.
+India is a long-term growth story.
+Any long-term thematic view of India as an investment destination will paint a similar picture, and this is a story we have heard a thousand times over: buy into high-quality companies and sit on it.
 India’s domestic dividends are bound to grow by leaps and bounds.
-We are a young country, with an ever increasing middle class, and a productive work force.
+We are a young country, with an ever-increasing middle class, and a productive workforce.
 Combine this with world-class management talent, and you have an amazing investment destination called India.
 Yes, politics will get in the way but ultimately, India will grow…grow very big and productive.

 You know who is increasingly benefiting from India’s growth?
 FII’s.
 Foreign Institutional Investors are buying Indian equity in droves.
 Their smart investment managers have pumped in over 24 billion USD into India's equity markets in 2012.
 FII’s are increasing their investments in India, while India's Domestic Institutional Investors (DII's) seem to be reducing their investments in Indian companies.

-- High volatility: as a trader, you most likely try to capitalize from short term volatile movements.
+High volatility: as a trader, you most likely try to capitalize from short-term volatile movements.
 As an investor, high volatility is not your friend!
-The way you get around this is to take a long term approach to investing.
+The way you get around this is to take a long-term approach to investing.
 When people talk about the India growth story, they are not looking at it over the next 2-3 years…they are speaking about the next twenty+ years.
-You need to think long term – in a ten to twenty year time frame, short term volatility will have very little relevance.
+You need to think long-term – in a ten to the twenty-year time frame, short-term volatility will have very little relevance.

-- Short term returns: again, as an investor, your sole outlook should be to identity high quality companies and invest in them.
+Short-term returns: again, as an investor, your sole outlook should be to identify high-quality companies and invest in them.

-- .
-Stocks may swing up and down short term, but long term, your returns will almost certainly outsize any other investment option.
-The best money managers in history have followed a long term outlook on investing.
+Long Term: Stocks may swing up and down short-term, but long-term, your returns will almost certainly outsize any other investment option.
+The best money managers in history have followed a long-term outlook on investing.
 They consider everything over a 10-20 year horizon, at least.